andrewcooke/choochoo/docs/daily-use.md

 The program has been designed with this in mind - it will re-scan directories containing FIT data and only processs data that are new.

+In addition, because different activities are associated with different kit (eg different bikes), you probably want to separate FIT files in a way that lets you load activities with different kit separately.

-So before starting choose where you will store FIT data (and maybe make backup copies of this data on a regular basis, along with the Choochoo database).
+So before starting to use Choochoo choose where you will store FIT data (and maybe make backup copies of this data on a regular basis, along with the Choochoo database).

 ## Diary